knative/serving/DEVELOPMENT.md

   [`./hack/update-deps.sh`](./hack/update-deps.sh).

 These are both idempotent, and we expect that running these at `HEAD` to have no diffs.
-Code generation is automatically checked to produce no diffs for each pull request.
+Code generation and dependencies are automatically checked to produce no diffs for each pull request.
-Dependencies are not yet automatically checked (see [issue 1711](https://github.com/knative/serving/issues/1711)).

 update-deps.sh runs "dep ensure" command.
 In some cases, if newer dependencies are required, you need to run "dep ensure -update package-name" manually.